hex-ci/px2rem-ng/README.md

-# pxrem package
+# px2rem-ng package

-Convert px to rem plugin for atom.
+Convert px to rem plugin for atom. fork from pxrem.

 ## Demo